Submissions

 Published December 14, 2004

-We accept both letters to the editor and article submissions for future Raise the Hammer issues, and would love to hear from you!
+We happily accept article submissions and letters to the editor for Raise the Hammer, and would love to hear from you!

 Before sending us your work, please bear in mind the following considerations.